gajus/swing/README.md

 # Swing

-A card swiping interface.
+A swipeable cards interface.
 The swipe-left/swipe-right for yes/no input.
 As seen in apps like [Jelly](http://jelly.co/) and [Tinder](http://www.gotinder.com/), and [many others](http://www.saydaily.com/2014/09/tinder-swipe-and-media).

 ![Card stack example.](./.readme/card-stack.gif)